11 Best Jobs Without Resume (And Where to Find Them)

 4. Administrative assistant

-Administrative assistants are sought after by companies of all sizes, across all industries.
-They handle the incoming correspondence, emails, phone calls and do the scheduling.
-Some roles are more specialized and may require you to make travel arrangements, be present on the meetings prepare reports and manage databases.
-As a rule, this job requires strong organization, time management, communication skills and a positive attitude.
-Another great thing is that it gives you an exposure to how different aspects of the business work so that you can make an informed career decision in the future.
+Administrative assistants are sought after by companies of all sizes across all industries.
+They handle the incoming correspondence, emails, and phone calls and do the scheduling.
+Some roles are more specialized and may require you to make travel arrangements, be present at meetings, prepare reports, and manage databases.
+As a rule, this job requires strong organization, time management, communication skills, and a positive attitude.
+Another great thing is that it gives you exposure to how different aspects of the business work so that you can make an informed career decision in the future.
+You may handle delivery jobs, be a virtual assistant, or even work with user generated content.
+While this position is an entry level job, you still need to have certain skills.
+Want more hands-on career advice?
+Learn the best career tips from businesswomen.

 5. Real estate agent